Skip to content

 From the coast, turn inland toward Lake Skadar, the largest lake in the Balkans and one of the best contrasts to the Adriatic.
 The usual base is Virpazar for boat trips, reeds, birdlife and lake villages; Podgorica is more practical if you want a city hotel, easier parking and a shorter exit toward the north the next morning.
 Our Lake Skadar guide covers the lake in detail.

 This is a good day to slow the trip before the mountain drive.
 Take a boat tour if weather is calm, stop at a viewpoint, then sleep either near the lake or in Podgorica.
-Do not try to combine a full lake day, Ostrog and Durmitor in one push unless you are comfortable with a long driving day.
+Don’t try to combine a full lake day, Ostrog and Durmitor in one push unless you’re comfortable with a long driving day.

 Day 6: Ostrog Monastery and the road to Durmitor